Transgenerational epigenetic inheritance: In Plants

 Examples of environmentally induced transgenerational epigenetic inheritance in plants has also been reported.
 In one case, rice plants that were exposed to drought-simulation treatments displayed increased tolerance to drought after 11 generations of exposure and propagation by single-seed descent as compared to non-drought treated plants.
 Differences in drought tolerance was linked to directional changes in DNA-methylation levels throughout the genome, suggesting that stress-induced heritable changes in DNA-methylation patterns may be important in adaptation to recurring stresses.
 In another study, plants that were exposed to moderate caterpillar herbivory over multiple generations displayed increased resistance to herbivory in subsequent generations (as measured by caterpillar dry mass) compared to plants lacking herbivore pressure.
 This increase in herbivore resistance persisted after a generation of growth without any herbivore exposure suggesting that the response was transmitted across generations.
 The report concluded that components of the RNA-directed DNA-methylation pathway are involved in the increased resistance across generations.
 Transgenerational epigenetic inheritance has also been observed in polyploid plants.
 Genetically identical reciprocal F1 hybrid triploids have been shown to display transgenerational epigenetic effects on viable F2 seed development.

+It has been demonstrated in wild radish plants (Raphanus raphanistrum) that TEI can be induced when the plants are exposed to predators such as Pieris rapae, the cabbage white caterpillar.
+The radish plants will increase production of bristly leaf hairs and toxic mustard oil in response to caterpillar predation.
+The increased levels will also be seen in the next generation.
+Decreased levels of predation also results in decreased leaf hairs and toxins produced in the current and subsequent generations.